KP-Krisnop/keyboard-translator/README.md

 # keyboard-translator
-translate corresponding letter on keyboard from Thai to English and vice versa.
+translate corresponding letters on keyboard from Thai to English and vice versa.